Ne0bliviscaris/Job-Search-Tool/README.md

     - Note field for feedback
     - Mark as interesting, prefferable 1-5 stars ranking

+#### Move to docker container and host it remotely
+- Run updater on a scheduler

 # Ideas for the future:
 - Scrape each interesting offer (3+ stars)
 - Fetch and unify requirements, additional info etc